 Human tissue-resident NK cells – Niklas Björkström group

-Our group performs translational immunological research studying tissue-resident natural killer cells in the human liver and uterus.
+Our group performs translational immunological research studying human lymphocytes in tissues with a focus on the uterus and the hepatobiliary-system.

 The group is part of the Center for Infectious Medicine (CIM).